Skip to main content

 Senior lecturer in Human Geography

 Researcher on the European THESEUS project (Innovative technologies for safer European coasts in a changing climate) Grant Agreement 244104.
 This was the largest Integrated Project within coastal risk assessment and mitigation funded by the European Commission (6,530,000 €) and consisted of 31 partner institutes.
-The THESEUS-project consortium developed a Decision Support System (DSS) to help decision makers and practitioners design sustainable coastal protection strategies.
 My role was to explore the potential of spatial planning to promote resilience and reduce the impacts that hazards have on the coast.
 Qualitative research methods were used to compare across a number of European field sites.
 July 2012 - Nov 2013.

 Member of the expert advisory group for the 'Flood Advocacy & Support Service for Communities in Wales' research project for the Welsh Government.
 The project was carried out by AD Research and Analysis together with researchers at Cardiff University.
 (Completed July 2012)

 Developed a successful shared research application with Collingwood Environmental Planning for a project proposed by the UK Government Cabinet Office (funded by DSTL).
 Co-authored final report.
 Helped to organise and facilitate a workshop bringing together: Cabinet Office and DSTL staff, Emergency Planners, Neighbourhood Managers (local council), Environment Agency officers, Health Protection Agency staff, National Flood Forum Representatives, community members and academics.
 (Completed April 2012)